-WordPress 5.5 is here!
-The update for the self-hosting WordPress CMS focuses on speed, search, and security, delivering a number of improvements for its users.
+WordPress 5.5 is here, offering better speed, search, and security, alongside a number of other improvements for its users.

 You can learn more about the WordPress platform, and how to start your own WordPress.org blog, here.